 - Add the ingredients in the order given.

 - Eggs and flavorings: there's no need to add the eggs one at a time.
 So add them in two parts, two each time, and mix well to incorporate until the egg whites are completely integrated.
-They tend to take longer to break down, so have patience as you whisk.
+They take longer to break down, so be patient as you whisk.

 Dry ingredients: also called the flour mixture, they're added towards the end, and must be sifted, especially when using cocoa powder that can clump during storage.